Trap Types: Current Status and Possible Changes

 - Provides clarity on allowed uses

-- Smaller cage sizes compared to what is currently allowed would reduce the chance of unintended (non-target) animal captures
+- Smaller cage door sizes or modification to tops of cage traps compared to what is currently allowed would reduce the chance of unintended (non-target) animal captures or allow non-targets to escape if captured

 Glue Trap